 In cases where the Credit Union specified in advance and in writing requirements for the member to follow when making payments and then accepts a payment that does not conform to the requirements, the Credit Union may wait up to 5 days after receipt to credit the payment.

 Partial Payments.
-A partial payment is a member loan payment that does not cover the essential components of a periodic payment (principal, interest, and escrow if applicable).
-If the Credit Union receives a member’s partial loan payment the Credit Union has the option of:
+A partial payment is a member loan payment that does not cover the essential components of a periodic payment (principal, interest, and escrow, if applicable).
+If the Credit Union receives a member’s partial loan payment, the Credit Union has the option of:

 Crediting the partial payment upon receipt;